96boards/documentation/ConsumerEdition/MediaTekX20/GettingStarted/README.md

 ---
-title: QuickStart for MediaTek X20
+title: Getting Started with MediaTek X20
-permalink: /documentation/ConsumerEdition/MediaTekX20/QuickStart/
+permalink: /documentation/ConsumerEdition/MediaTekX20/GettingStarted/
-redirect_from: /documentation/ConsumerEdition/MediaTekX20/QuickStart/README.md/
+redirect_from: /documentation/ConsumerEdition/MediaTekX20/GettingStarted/README.md/
 ---
-# Quickstart
+# Getting Started

 Learn about your MediaTek X20 board as well as how to prepare and set up for basic use